zulvkr/wbnuxtvuetify/README.md

 Both has pros and cons:

 - CSS based responsiveness is only limited to spacing, display and typography.
 - JS based responsiveness is flexible, but it's verbose and always evaluate view port as 0 in server side.
-Need the page to be rehydrated to work.
-It may cause major layout shift when rehydrate.
+JavaScript is generally more resource costly for browser than CSS.

 ## Theme variant